Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Text_Classification/2019-12-03-GLUE_A_Multi-task_Benchmark_and_analysis_Platform_for_Natural_Language_Understanding.md

 ---

-This is a brief summary of paper for me to study and organize it, [GLUE- A Multi-Task Benchmark and Analysis Platform for Natural Language Understanding.
-Wang et al. arXiv 2019](https://arxiv.org/abs/1804.07461) I read and studied.
+This is a brief summary of paper for me to study and organize it, [GLUE- A Multi-Task Benchmark and Analysis Platform for Natural Language Understanding (Wang et al., arXiv 2019)](https://arxiv.org/abs/1804.07461) I read and studied.
 {% include MathJax.html %}

 This paper show a platform for Natural Language understaing tasks as follows: